radiantlogic-v8/documentation-new/documentation/deployment/migrating-acis.md

+---
+title: Migrate Access Control Instructions (ACIs) in Bulk
+description: Learn how to migrate ACIs from one environment to another.
+---

 # Migrate Access Control Instructions (ACIs) in Bulk

 This guide explains how to export and import ACIs in bulk between two Identity Data Management environments.